-Then on the seventh day, the Israelites marched around the city seven more times.
-After they had marched around the city for the seventh time, the priests blew their trumpets and the soldiers shouted.
+God also said that on the seventh day the Israelites must march around the city seven times.
+Then the priests must blow their trumpets and all the people must shout loudly.
+So they did this.

 Then the walls around Jericho fell down!
-The Israelites destroyed everything in the city as God had commanded.
+The Israelites destroyed everything in the city, as God had commanded.
 They only spared Rahab and her family, who became part of the Israelites.
 When the other people living in Canaan heard that the Israelites had destroyed Jericho, they were terrified that the Israelites would attack them also.